vitormesquita/mexetesion/README.md

 # Mexetesion

-A couple of extensions methods and variable to help you code and do not search always codes on stack overflow
+A couple of extensions methods and variable to help you code and do not search always codes on stack overflow.

+It is separete into two sections `UIKit` and `Foundation`, here you can see which classes we've developed extensions:

 - UIKit
 	- UIView
+	- UIColor
+    - UIImage
+    - UIButton
+    - UITextField
+    - UIViewController
+    - UICollectionViewCell
-	- ...
+    - UITapGestureRecognizer
 - Foudation
+    - Date
+    - Double
 	- String
-	- Date
+    - URL

 ## Installation